1977–78 NHL season: Playoffs

+For the first time in NHL history, all of the Original Six teams qualified for the Stanley Cup playoffs.

 The playoffs were held in four rounds, preliminary, quarterfinals, semifinals and finals.
 In the preliminary round, the Detroit Red Wings was the only lower-placed team to win over the higher-placed team.
 The Red Wings were then defeated in five games by the first-place Montreal Canadiens.
-The Toronto Maple Leafs defeated the Los Angeles Kings to advance to the quarterfinals, where the Leafs upset the third-place New York Islanders in seven games, setting up an "Original Six" playoff against Montreal.
+The Toronto Maple Leafs defeated the Los Angeles Kings to advance to the quarterfinals, where the Leafs upset the third-place New York Islanders in seven games, setting up an Original Six playoff against Montreal.
 The upsets ended there as the Canadiens swept the Leafs to advance to the finals.
 In the other groupings, the higher-placed team won each round, and the second-place Boston Bruins advanced to the finals against the first-place Canadiens.
 In the finals, the Canadiens defeated the Bruins in six games to win their third consecutive Stanley Cup.

 The Colorado Rockies made their one and only playoff appearance in the preliminary round against the Philadelphia Flyers, and were swept in two games.
 It would take another ten years before they got to the playoffs again in New Jersey.
-The Chicago Black Hawks were swept in the other "Original Six" matchup of the playoffs, losing to Boston in the quarterfinals.
+The Chicago Black Hawks were swept in the other Original Six matchup of the playoffs, losing to Boston in the quarterfinals.

 Playoff seeds

-The twelve teams that qualified for the playoffs are ranked 1–12 based on regular season points.
+Under the new postseason format, the top two teams in each division made the playoffs, along with the four next-best regular-season records from teams in the entire league finishing third or lower.
+All 12 clubs then were seeded 1–12 based on regular season points, regardless of conference or division.

 Note: Only teams that qualified for the playoffs are listed here.